truecharts/public/charts/incubator/frigate/docs/installation-instructions.md

 :::

-For SCALE users, you can add additional configuration options that are not exposed in the UI by using the `Additional MeshCentral Configuration` section.
+For SCALE users, you can add additional configuration options that are not exposed in the UI by using the `Additional Frigate Configuration` section.

 ::: tip